14 realistic health tips

 Know your carbs.

 Now, carbs can be good – especially if you’re training regularly or working a high-intensity job like labouring.
 However, carbs are, like everything in life a little fickle, because carbs can either be refined or complex.

-To put it simply, refined carbohydrates digests quickly because they are typically low in fibre, and only keep you full for a short period of time.
+To put it simply, refined carbohydrates digest quickly because they are typically low in fibre, and only keep you full for a short period of time.

 Complex carbohydrates keep you feeling full for a longer period of time because they typically contain more fibre and nutrients, making them way better for you!

-Examples of refined carbs: white flour, pasta, soft drinks and everyone’s favorite…bread.
+Examples of refined carbs: white flour, pasta, soft drinks and everyone’s favourite…bread.